 The 5-year business plan enables the Service to gauge progress toward tangible goals after the enterprise is in place.
 It recognizes the business reality that often, in situations involving start-up, change of ownership/management, or acquisitions, businesses may show little actual initial profit, but with proper planning, development, and direction, the business should generate more than enough income to provide a minimal living for the investor and his or her family.

-When creating E1 Visa Business Plan, a business plan writer must be sure to carefully detail each aspect of how the applicant meets requirements, which can be accomplished within sections that most business professional already expect to find within a Business Plan’s pages.
+When creating E1 Visa Business Plan, a business plan writer must be sure to carefully detail each aspect of how the applicant meets requirements, which can be accomplished within sections that most business professionals already expect to find within a Business Plan’s pages.

-Detailed and Well Developed Business Descriptions, for example are capable of providing background on the applicant’s Company in the Treaty Country, as well as in the United states.
-All details relating to how trade will be conducted can be clearly and simply described along with transportation channels, sourcing details and product descriptions.
+Detailed and Well Developed Business Descriptions, for example, are capable of providing background on the applicant’s Company in the Treaty Country, as well as in the United States.
+All details relating to how trade will be conducted can be clearly and simply described along with transportation channels, sourcing details, and product descriptions.

-An In-Depth Market Study will demonstrate that substantial trade can be supported by the local market, and to evaluate possible demand trends.
+An In-Depth Market Study will demonstrate that substantial trade can be supported by the local market, and evaluate possible demand trends.
 Further, the inclusion of a market analysis indicates to USCIS that the Trader has done his homework to locate the best location for the development of his business prior to applying for an E1 Treaty Trader Visa.

 The 5-year Financial and Sales Analysis is probably one of the most important sections of the E1 immigration visa business plan, as it details the financial viability of a trade operation.
 This section can be exceptionally useful for applications seeking for renewal of their visa once the 2-year duration has come to an end.